 [SPR] – Spring Effect

 Adjusts centering spring force.
-How keenly will the wheel return to a centre position? iRacing already takes care of this so leaving at 100% adds no further intervention by the Fanatec software.
+How keenly will the wheel return to a center position? iRacing already takes care of this so leaving at 100% adds no further intervention by the Fanatec software.

 My preference: 20%